Summary

 - Scroll down until you see the

-field.
-The value we are interested in here is theDevice key (Hex)
+Remote Informationfield.
+The value we are interested in here is theDevice key (Hex).
+Copy this value.

 Cloning the remote